 First, the Web App GUI does not provide a way to simply set the Item Address of a software item connected to a 3DSCM repository, so that could not be used to copy the address.

 The spoofer could directly call our REST service that sets the Item Address, couldn’t they?
-No, because the REST service will check this Item Address is not in use by any other object, and if it is will fail.
-(This doesn’t prevent new versions of a Software Item being created, as that uses a different process of cloning or revising the actual business objects.)
+No. This REST service will ONLY allow the Item Address to be set for repositories that are being managed by the External Connectors, and not those managed by 3DSCM.
+In addition, this API will check that the address passed in is not being used by any other Software Item.

+So, how does the Web App manage to create a repository and set the Item Address then?
+What happens is that the web app calls a service in 3DSpace to create the repository, and 3DSpace then itself calls 3DSCM to create the actual repository, gets the address back, and stores that (new repository) address on the Software Item.
+Because of this flow, there is no code that will set the Item Address except in this “new repository” flow, which can only set it to the new repository, not to one that already exists!

 Could the spoofer simply change the Item Address in MQL or some other process that can modify the relationship attribute where we store this?
-No: In the Cloud world, users do not have MQL access, and in addition we have a process in place that prevents the Item Address being set in any way except through our own service!
+No: In the Cloud world, users do not have MQL access, and in addition we have a process in place that prevents the Item Address being set in any way except through our own code!

 There is one further case: In the future, we might have two different services that are managing data in 3DSCM, for example we might have the Software Items in 3DSpace and ‘Semiconductor Items’ in some other service.
 Could a spoofer find the Item Address in one of these services, and apply it to an object in the other service?
 No: The ‘service name’ piece in the Item Address, as documented earlier, will prevent this.
 If an attempt is made to set the ‘Item Address’ to a value that does not include the correct ‘service name’ for the service, that will fail.
 (This will be implemented in the 3DSpace service that sets the Item Address, and will be required to be checked on other services that use 3DSCM.)